Stuwert/simple-messenger/messenger-be/README.md

 - POST /rooms/join (requests the code for the)
   - If the user doesn't exist it makes some gibberish up, that way you don't have access to a user you've never met before
 - Pusher stuff

+## Something here to change it

+bing bong